Right-side up, then upside down,

 Scientific and government laboratories are involved.
 NOAA mapped a strategy to reduce noise pollution over a 10-year period.
 Everyone interacting with the ocean should reduce recreational and industrial impacts.

-Noise is an international problem.
 NOAA issued Phase 2 of its plan for ocean sound management, planning, regulation and assessment.
 Public education programs, workshops and tasks forces come with this Outreach.